JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 - Use the `-f` option with any script if your SIF file is in a different location
 - Apptainer automatically handles network and filesystem access
 - No special privileges are required to run these scripts
-- The same container is used for both CPU emulator and receiver functionality
+- The same container is used for CPU emulator, receiver, and sender functionality
 - The container's `/output` directory is bound to `./output` in your current working directory
+- Input files are bound to `/data` in the container when sending data
-- All output files will be created with your user permissions in the output directory
+- All files will be created with your user permissions in the input and output directories